Skip to main content

 NVIDIA vs AMD in the Mid-range Segment

-Cause honestly, if you're willing to buy a mid-range GPU in 2024, there's absolutely no reason why you would want to skip on Ray Tracing which is present in far more titles than it's ever been and is well on it's way to become a new visual standard in the industry.
+Cause honestly, if you're willing to buy a Mid-range GPU in 2024, there's absolutely no reason why you would want to skip on Ray Tracing which is present in far more titles than it's ever been and is well on it's way to become a new visual standard in the industry.

 And as far as Ray Tracing goes, it's a well known fact that AMD is still far behind NVIDIA at this moment.
 So going for an AMD card in this segment can mean closing yourself off to most forms of RT there is, which is something I don't think one would prefer given the surge of RT based tech in gaming today.